HomeLatest NewsTelecomBetter tech infra to pump India’s role to $500 billionn in global value supply chain: PM Modi

 PM Modi also stressed the need to have , cutting edge technology, improved infrastructure and less compliance burden to enhance India’s participation in global value chains in the manufacturing sector.

-According to India’s apex handset body ICEA, the electronic industry can be the largest contributor to PM Modi’s vision of achieving $5 trillion exports and stressed that government’s investments must not be treated as subsidies by companies but a tool to become globally competitive.
+According to India’s apex handset body ICEA, the electronic industry can be the largest contributor to PM Modi’s vision of achieving $5 trillion exports and stressed that government’s must not be treated as subsidies by companies but a tool to become globally competitive.

 Advertisement